JamyJones/jjdgdjf/msg.md

-How can i use anki to learn chinese
+Can i get a wife in china if i learn chinese